GuidanceMantras/GuidanceMantras/README.md

 - Do not think that you have to do everything on your own and company will not run without my work
 - You should know how to work with old and young people in life and behave/deal with old and young people

-### Responsibilities
-- You should know your responsibilites/obligation in your life first such as financial, home and parents
-- Take care of your finance for your future and your family future

 ### Power of Music
 - Know the power of music while studying/Working/bored/depressed/alone/loneliness
 - Read below web page to know more about power of music
 - https://medium.com/@bhagat_16083/the-power-of-music-and-its-impact-on-society-522cdf55c456#:~:text=Listening%20to%20the%20popular%20playing,even%20help%20them%20through%20depression.

-### Dealing with people
-- Not all the people on earth are good, similarly, not all the people are bad
-- You should know how to distinguish between good and bad people
-- People use mind-game  to manipulate others, so be aware of it
-- Always stay away from any financial things with other people/strangers
-- People will be nice when taking money from you, afterwards, people behave strangely.

-### Problems
-- World problems are not your problems, keep in mind
-- Your problems are only your problems, keep in mind

-### Networking
-- Please be connected with likely minded people everyday always
-- Networking gives you more knowledge than anything

-### Financial Management
-- Spend at-least 2/3 hours every week to manage your finance, such as spending, earning and others things
-- Keep all the spending and earning bills for at-least 2 years
-- Keep a dairy for Money management, write down everything in it!
-- Check your bank statements or any other applications every week

-### Planning
-- Plan everything in your life, such as getting Jobs, going out or doing something, eventually it reduce the burden and save time

 ### Mood swing
 - There is a great pro-verb in English.
 "Your mood is depending on Weather"